ibratabian17/YouLyPlus/readme.md

 Contributions are highly welcome!
 Please feel free to fork this repository and submit a pull request.
 For significant changes or new features, it's recommended to open an issue first to discuss your ideas.

 This project is a dedicated effort covering both the client extension and the server backend.
-If YouLy+ enhances your YouTube Music experience, please consider supporting its continued development:
+If YouLy+ enhances your music experience, please consider supporting its continued development:

 -   [**Support on Ko-fi**](https://ko-fi.com/ibratabian17)
 -   [**Support on Patreon**](https://patreon.com/ibratabian17)